chemzqm/unite-extra/Readme.md

 ## Configure

-* emoji, note and node source have zero configuration.
+* emoji, and node source have zero configuration.
 * command source requires a json file names `~/.vim/command.json`, it contains an array of command configs, like this:
   ``` json